Yevgeny Yevstigneyev: Last years

 During the late 1980s he started experiencing heart problems and survived a heart attack.
 In 1988 he asked Yefremov not to give him additional roles.
 Yefremov then suggested him to retire.
 This deeply hurt Yevstigneyev's feelings and he left the theatre.
-During 1990-1992 he performed in several plays in combination companies.
+During 1990–1992 he performed in several plays in combination companies.
 He also starred in an epic historical mini-series Yermak (released posthumously in 1996) as Ivan the Terrible which became his last role.

-In 1991 Nikolai Gubenko, at the time a Soviet Ministry of Culture, contacted a famous British cardiologist Thomas Lewis and sent Yevstigneyev and his wife to London.
-After an examination Lewis told Yevstigneyev that he would perform a surgery, but the actor had no chances.
+In 1991, Nikolai Gubenko, at the time a Soviet Ministry of Culture, contacted a famous British cardiologist Thomas Lewis and sent Yevstigneyev and his wife to London.
+On 4 March 1992, after an examination, Dr. Lewis told Yevstigneyev that he would perform surgery, but the actor had no chances.
 This greatly affected Yevstigneyev, and in five minutes he survived another heart attack which led to coma and his death in several hours.

 Yevgeny Yevstigneyev was transported back to Moscow and buried at the Novodevichy Cemetery.
-He was survived by his third wife, an actress Irina Tsivina (born 1963), his son from the first marriage to Galina Volchek — a prominent Russian film director and cinematographer Denis Yevstigneyev (born 1961), and a daughter from his second marriage to an actress Lilia Yevstigneyeva — Maria Selyanskaya (born 1968) who performs at the Sovremennik Theatre.
+He was survived by his third wife, an actress Irina Tsivina (born 1963), his son from the first marriage to Galina Volchek – a prominent Russian film director and cinematographer Denis Yevstigneyev (born 1961), and a daughter from his second marriage to an actress Lilia Yevstigneyeva – Maria Selyanskaya (born 1968) who performs at the Sovremennik Theatre.

+In his hometown of Nizhny Novgorod, a bronze monument to the actor was erected in September 2006 on Teatralnaya Square (next to the Gorky Nizhny Novgorod Drama Theatre).
+In September 2021, a sculptural group was also installed near the Nizhny Novgorod Institute of Traumatology and Orthopedics: Yevgeny Aleksandrovich is depicted as Professor Preobrazhensky, along with the dog Sharik.
+The sculpture symbolizes the gratitude of the people of Nizhny Novgorod to doctors.